List of Terrytoons animated shorts

-This is a list of animated short films produced by Terrytoons from 1929 to 1971 and released theatrically.
+This is a list of animated short films produced by Terrytoons from 1929 to 1968 and released theatrically.
 Terrytoons co-founder Paul Terry was active until 1955 when the studio was sold to CBS.
-The list includes cartoons originally produced for television that were later screened in theaters from 1959 to 1971.
-The list does not include cartoons made for television that were not shown theatrically.
+The list includes cartoons originally produced for television that were later screened in theaters from 1959 to 1975.
 The list does not include cartoons produced by Paul Terry before the founding of Terrytoons, such as Aesop's Film Fables and cartoons he produced while working at Van Beuren Studios.